 The representative from the Minnesota DMV noted MN Statute 171.03 Persons Exempt (excerpt) section (d) states a nonresident who is at least 15 years of age and who has in immediate possession a valid driver’s license issued to the nonresident in the home state or country may operate a motor vehicle in this state only as a driver.

-In Pennsylvania, an international permit, obtained from your home country prior to traveling, may be used for one year from the issue date according to PennDOT.
+In Pennsylvania, an international permit obtained from your home country prior to travel may be used for one year from the issue date according to PennDOT.
 You must carry both your international permit and your valid foreign license with you when driving.
-If you do not have the International Permit, you will not be able to drive in Pennsylvania.
+If you do not have an International Permit, you will not be able to drive in Pennsylvania.

-New York State said that there are restrictions if you drive in New York with a learner permit issued by another state or country.
-There are different restrictions if you are less than 18 years old and you drive in New York with a driver license issued by another state.
+New York State said there are restrictions if you drive in New York with a learner permit issued by another state or country.
+There are different restrictions if you are less than 18 years old and drive in New York with a driver’s license issued by another state.

-You must obey the restrictions of both the state that issued the driver license or the learner permit and the New York restrictions on learner permits or junior licenses.
-Contact the state (country) that issued the learner permit or the driver license to learn about the restrictions in that state.
+You must obey the restrictions of the state that issued the driver’s license or the learner permit and the New York restrictions on learner permits or junior licenses.
+Contact the state (country) that issued the learner permit or the driver’s license to learn about the restrictions in that state.
 If your learner permit is only valid in the state that issued the learner permit, you cannot drive in New York.

 You cannot drive in New York if you are less than 16 years old.
-A learner permit or a driver license from another state or country does not exempt you from this rule.
+A learner permit or a driver’s license from another state or country does not exempt you from this rule.

-After checking with the DMV of the state(s) you plan to drive in with your G2 from Ontario and finding out if you are permitted to drive and with what restrictions, you will also want to check with your insurer.
-You should check with your Canadian insurance company to see if your coverages will extend to you as a G2 license holder taking a trip into the United States.
-State car insurance requirements vary greatly, so make sure you’re insured properly for wherever you drive in the U.S.
+After checking with the DMV of the state(s), you plan to drive in with your G2 from Ontario and find out if you are permitted to drive and with what restrictions, you will also want to check with your insurer.
+You should check with your Canadian insurance company to see if your coverage will extend to you as a G2 license holder taking a trip into the United States.
+State car insurance requirements vary greatly, so make sure you’re insured properly wherever you drive in the U.S.